Moving Average Convergence Divergence

 Introduction to MACD (Moving Average Convergence Divergence)

-Developed by Gerald Appel in the 1970s, MACD is a trend-following momentum indicator and one of the most widely used technical analysis indicators worldwide.
-The oscillator can evaluate the momentum of the trend and generate reliable trading signals.
+Developed by Gerald Appel in the 1970s, MACD is a trend-following momentum indicator and one of the most widely used technical analysis tools worldwide.
+This oscillator can evaluate the momentum of a trend and generate reliable trading signals.

-• The MACD is the difference between a 26-day and 12-day EMA (exponential moving average)
+The MACD is the difference between a 26-day and a 12-day EMA (Exponential Moving Average).

-• The Signal Line is a 9-day EMA which works a trigger for buying/selling the market
+The Signal Line is a 9-day EMA that acts as a trigger for buying or selling.

-The MACD can be used for trading any financial market (Foreign Exchange, Equities, Commodities) in multiple timeframes.
-There are two ways to visualize MACD:
+MACD can be used for trading any financial market (Forex, Equities, Commodities) across multiple timeframes.

 The MACD Histogram

--MACD evaluates the Price Action while the Histogram shows what MACD is doing
+MACD evaluates price action, while the Histogram shows what MACD is doing.

--The MACD-Histogram can be used as a signaling machine at zero price (moving above/below zero (0) signifies a crossover)
+The MACD-Histogram can be used as a signaling tool around the zero line (crossing above/below zero indicates a crossover).

 Calculating the Moving Average Convergence Divergence